-- (1) This section does not apply to any animals to which Chapter 3 of the Animal Management (Cats & Dogs) Act 2008 applies. - (2) The local government may, by subordinate local law prescribe- - (a) by species or breed, animals which are required to be registered; - (c) the timeframes, within which persons keeping animals which are required to be registered, are to apply for registration; - (d) the registration period for an animal or a particular species or breed of animal; and - (e) registrations which will be automatically renewed or extended upon payment of the prescribed fee. - (3) A person must not keep an animal for which registration is required unless the person holds a current certificate of registration for the animal from the local government.

-(4) A person who keeps a registered animal must ensure that the animal bears the identification prescribed by subordinate local law.
+- (1) This section does not apply to any animals to which Chapter 3 of the Animal Management (Cats & Dogs) Act 2008 applies. - (2) The local government may, by subordinate local law prescribe- - (a) by species or breed, animals which are required to be registered; - (b) the timeframes, within which persons keeping animals which are required to be registered, are to apply for registration; - (c) the registration period for an animal or a particular species or breed of animal; and - (d) registrations which will be automatically renewed or extended upon payment of the prescribed fee. - (3) A person must not keep an animal for which registration is required unless the person holds a current certificate of registration for the animal from the local government. - Maximum penalty 20 penalty units. - (4) A person who keeps a registered animal must ensure that the animal bears the identification prescribed by subordinate local law. - Maximum penalty 20 penalty units.

-7 Identification of registered cats and dogs
+7 Identification of registered animals

-The local government may by subordinate local law, prescribe the identification required by the Animal Management (Cats and Dogs) Act 2008.
+The local government may by subordinate local law, prescribe the identification required by the Animal Management (Cats and Dogs) Act 2008.6